os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/barrier.md

 Here are a few examples of questions that you should be able to answer, discuss and relate to the source code of you solution during the code grading.

-- Explain the concept of rendezvous.
-- What will happen when you wait on a semaphore?
-- What will happen when you signal on a semaphore?
-- How can semaphores be used to enforce rendezvous between two threads?
 - How are mutex locks different compared to semaphores?
+- In general, what will happen when you wait on a semaphore?
+- In general, What will happen when you signal on a semaphore?
+- Explain the barrier synchronization concept.
+- How can semaphores be used to enforce barrier synchronization between two threads?
-- Why can't mutex locks be used to solve the rendezvous problem?
+- Why can't mutex locks be used as drop-in replacements for the semaphores in your solution with lock instead of wait and unlock instead of signal?